Ingeborg Sørensen

-Ingeborg Sørensen (born 16 May 1948) is a Norwegian model.
+Ingeborg Sørensen (born 16 May 1948) is a Norwegian actress, model and beauty pageant titleholder who was crowned Miss Norway 1972.
 She was Playboy magazine's Playmate of the Month for its March 1975 issue.

 Sørensen was born in Drammen, Norway.
 She was Miss Norway in 1972, and finished in second place in the Miss World 1972 competition (which was won by Australian Belinda Green).